 In September 2021, the Company adopted the Roivant Sciences Ltd. Employee Stock Purchase Plan (the "RSL ESPP"), which provides for the granting of an option to purchase common shares of RSL to eligible employees, as defined by the RSL ESPP.
 As of March 31, 2022, the maximum number of common shares reserved and available for purchase under the RSL ESPP was 13,900,000.
-The total number of common shares available for purchase under the RSL ESPP will be increased annually on April 1 of each year during the term of the plan in an amount equal to the least of (i) 13,900,000 common shares, (ii) one percent of the aggregate number of common shares outstanding (on a fully diluted basis) on the last day of the immediately preceding Company fiscal year and (iii) such lesser number of common shares as determined by the board of directors; provided that the maximum number of common shares.
+The total number of common shares available for purchase under the RSL ESPP will be increased annually on April 1 of each year during the term of the plan in an amount equal to the least of (i) 13,900,000 common shares, (ii) one percent of the aggregate number of common shares outstanding (on a fully diluted basis) on the last day of the immediately preceding Company fiscal year and (iii) such lesser number of common shares as determined by the board of directors; provided that the maximum number of common shares that may be issued under the RSL ESPP during the term of the plan is 147,447,650 common shares.